mssandes/TuningTools/readme.md

 ### Retrieving help on the python executables

-You might have issues when trying to retrieve help when running the executable python commands, as the -h flag is read first the python itself.
+You might have issues when trying to retrieve help when running the executable python commands, as the `-h` flag is read first by the python itself.
 To bypass python options, add first a `--` before the commands and then add `-h`.
 E.g.:

 ```
 createData.py -- -h